 o Mia Liu, Postdoctoral Associate in East Asian Studies, Yale University

 Prof. Leon Xiao, who worked for 20th-Century Fox and numerous Hollywood blockbusters in Los Angeles and New York for over a decade before returning to China, also had a brownbag lunch conversation with some W&M students to share his perspective on special effects and giant screens as well as his experience of working in Hollywood and China.

 - Lecture "The Sun is Not So Central"

 November 7th, 2013

-Having grown up in New York and now based in Beijing, Michael Cherney has been living and working in China for twenty years under his Chinese name Qiu Mai (Autumn Wheat).
-A successful photographer, calligrapher and illustrator, he works with the great sophistication that draws on the subtleties of China's most scholarly and esoteric traditions.
+Having grown up in New York before moving to Beijing, American-born Michael Cherney has been living and working in China for twenty years under his Chinese name Qiu Mai (Autumn Wheat).
+Cherney is a successful photographer, calligrapher and illustrator; he works with the great sophistication that draws on the subtleties of China's most scholarly and esoteric traditions.
 His works have been collected by the Metropolitan Museum of Art's Department of Asian Art and were the first photographic works ever to enter the collection of that department.
 The lecture, co-sponsored by W&M Confucius Institute and the Department of Art & Art History, presented an overview of his artistic process and recent works.
 The art combined photography with the subject matter, aesthetics, materials and formats traditionally associated with classical Chinese painting, which allowed for viewing the present day environment and landscape in China through the lens of art history.
 In addition to the presentation, the artist guided the audience through viewing several handscrolls, albums and other works of his most recent creation.